Diamond Head Apts Ltd

 No analysis available

-Strong, repeated evidence supports an on-site resident manager at the building.
-Multiple current remarks explicitly mention "on-site resident manager," "on-site manager," and "Resident Manager," and this aligns with the prior high-confidence MLS pattern (16/19 listings flagged RESMAN).
-The consistency across numerous listings suggests this is a stable building feature rather than a copy-paste error.
+Strong, repeated evidence supports a resident manager on-site at the building.
+Multiple listings explicitly mention "on-site resident manager," "on site manager," and "Resident Manager," matching the historical MLS pattern of 17/20 listings checked for RESMAN.
+This is consistent across multiple remarks and appears to be a real building feature.

 No analysis available